Tag Archives: life

 Live it.

-Embrace every frame as if it is the last before the credits.
+Embrace every frame as if it’s the last before the credits roll.

-And remember you don’t get the opportunity to write those credits.
+And remember—you don’t get to write those credits.

 Another Day Another Year